 Click here to learn more or register to join in the parade.
 There are pre- and after-parties taking place, so you can make Tartan Day an all weekend event!

 Also in New York, the Highland Divas will perform on April 13th.
 Recently back from the Royal Edinburgh Military Tattoo in front of the famous castle & coined The Greatest Show on Earth, The Highland Divas return to the Cutting Room NYC to celebrate the 25th anniversary of New York City Tartan Week.
 Join them for a journey of all things Celtic reimagined through a Celtic/Rock Opera lens.

-These are just a few of the big events going on throughout the country so google Tartan Day to learn what is happening near you.
+These are just a few of the big events going on, so google Tartan Day to learn what is happening near you.

-And, of course, no matter how you choose to celebrate, include your favorite Scottish cookies, Walkers Shortbread.
-Our cookies, featuring tartan print boxes, and still made in the Highlands of Scotlands, are the perfect treat for your Tartan Day festivities.
+And, of course, no matter how you choose to celebrate, include your favorite Scottish cookies, Walker’s Shortbread.
+Our cookies, featuring tartan print boxes, are baked in the Highlands of Scotland making them the perfect treat for your Tartan Day festivities.